AWS S3 configuration

 KMS Encryption

-If you are using KMS encryption then it is important that you give V7 permission to decrypt the relevant items.
-Otherwise, this will result in us being unable to render these items for annotation.
+If you are using KMS encryption then you must grant V7 permission to decrypt the relevant items.
+Otherwise, this will result in us being unable to render these items for annotation It's worth noting that you may need to review KMS permissions for objects as they retain the old permissions.

 Note: V7 cannot support buckets where the KMS encryption is done with an AWS-managed key.
 In this case, please move your data to a new bucket and use a customer-managed key for KMS encryption.

-You can see more details about S3 server side encryption in the AWS docs here.~
+You can see more details about S3 server side encryption in the AWS docs here.

 FAQs

 If you encounter any issues or have any questions feel free to contact us at [email protected]